johndryan/thesis/Thesis Paper - Part III - Strategies.md

 Facebook's multiple—choice identities, demographic database fields and ubiquitous *'Status Update'* textboxes can be interpreted as equivalent to Foucault's *enclosures that mould* and—even more so—Deleuze's *controls that modulate* people into data ‘dividuals’.

 > "The numerical language of control is made of codes that mark access to information, or reject it.
 We no longer find ourselves dealing with the mass/individual pair.
 Individuals have become 'dividuals,' and masses, samples, data, markets, or 'banks…' The disciplinary man was a discontinuous producer of energy, but the man of control is undulatory, in orbit, in a continuous network."
-(Deleuze, 1992, p6)
+(Deleuze, 1992, p 6)

-Gal­lo­way (2004), discussing Deleuze's *societies of control*, explicitly describes computer protocols as "mechanisms of contemporary control" in so far as they "encode appropriate behaviour in advance" (Dean, 2009, p185).
+Gal­lo­way (2004), discussing Deleuze's *societies of control*, explicitly describes computer protocols as "mechanisms of contemporary control" in so far as they "encode appropriate behaviour in advance" (Dean, 2009, p 185).
 These computational "codes, techniques, and arrangements… distribute and manage" the individual within the social network.

 Particularly with the ideological focus I previously outlined, we can understand the system from a Deleuzian perspective as transforming us into *dividuals* by breaking us down to our base component data elements, before recompiling us into 'useful' demographic groups for economic purposes.

 > The "dividual" —a physically embodied human subject that is endlessly divisible and reducible to data representations via the modern technologies of control, like computer-based systems.
-(Williams)
+(Williams, 2005)

 The particular ideological individualism that is promoted and encouraged, enables this dissolution of the self to constituent elements, to be reformed not as individuals but as demographics, ones in which we are powerless.
 In this way, the ideological individualism of these networks has a normalising effect.
 The *standardised presences* of social networks transform individuality into a mode of conformity.
-The social seb becomes not a medium for individual expression, but an engine for assimilation; an ironic assimilation which is fuelled by emphasising the individual.
+The social becomes not a medium for individual expression, but an engine for assimilation; an ironic assimilation which is fuelled by emphasising the individual.
 This entire process has not been forced upon us; we have consented entirely throughout.

 > For Deleuze, the data gathered on us through the new technologies did not necessarily manifest our irreducible uniqueness.
 Rather, the very way that the data can be gathered about us and then used for and against us marks us as dividuals… For Deleuze, such technologies indicate that we as discrete selves are not in-divisible entities; on the contrary, we can be divided and subdivided endlessly.
 (Williams, 2005)